jackdesert/dailydancer/README.md

 Notes from my Sweetheart:
   * ctrl-z to hide additional messages
-  * Can it bring in things from the facebook list too?
+  * Can it bring in things from the faisbook list too?
   * Can we put the first four lines of the body?
   * Location, time?
 Are those hard?
   * I notice that a four-day event only shows up on the first day of that event...